 A south Asian country wrapped in cultural and ethical tapestry, Nepal might be a difficult place to travel if you do not have adequate knowledge of how the country works.
 From the chaotic transportation management to the local spices used in food often difficult to understand, a simple deviation from the norm could lead to a disastrous stay in the country.
-Here a few guidelines of the dos and don’ts that you might as well consider checking while you are on trekking, climbing or expedition to cultural tour to jungle safari or white water rafting trips in Nepal
+Here are a few guidelines of the dos and don’ts that you might as well consider checking while you are on trekking, climbing or expedition to cultural tour to jungle safari or white water rafting trips in Nepal

 Duplicate Valuable Documents and Keep them with you:

 It’s a good idea to make a copy of your valuable documents like passport and visa, and leave the copy at the travel agency, hotel, or trusted contact.
 Trekking is a rigorous activity and chances are that these vital documents might get misplaced or lost on the way.
 An electronic copy on the cloud storage would also serve the same purpose.

 Understand the Local Situation before Traveling:

 Blockades, demonstrations, and road construction in Nepal can create unnecessary hassle during your travel.
 Though not so frequent, there are chances that they happen.
 Learn about the local political situation and news before you travel, and enquire about any such interruptions that could happen soon.

 Avoid Illegal Shopping:

 Articles like animal hide, bone, and even drugs could be offered by villagers on your journey through the country.
 Know about the rules and regulations that the government imposes regarding these before purchasing or accepting them.
 Many illegal items are sold to foreigners, which could leave them in trouble with the local authority.